TrDA-hab/Projects/I2C multi display/README.md

  - Tasmota [use Buttons](https://tasmota.github.io/docs/Buttons-and-Switches/#button).
  - Tasmota [use Rules](https://tasmota.github.io/docs/Rules/).
  - Tasmota has [announced](https://github.com/arendst/Tasmota/pull/11821) built-in support for multi-displays but there is no instruction on how it works today 09/18/2021.
  - You can use any I2C display (only if supported by Tasmota).
+SPI displays have not been tested, but should work too.
  - You can connect x3 I2C displays.
    - or up to x6 maximum, if you modify the circuit (if you are using ESP8266).
    - or up to x8 maximum, if you modify the circuit (if you are using ESP32).
  - You can only send information to one display currently active (including the corresponding relay).
  - The display backlight can only be controlled on the active display.
 The inactive display saves the display subgrid state.
  - **Caution!!!
 Displays must be initialized every time the ESP8266 is powered off/on.**

 ## 1. I2C multi display (minimal cofiguration).
 ![](https://raw.githubusercontent.com/TrDA-hab/Projects/master/I2C%20multi%20display/4161.jpg)
 ![](https://raw.githubusercontent.com/TrDA-hab/Projects/master/I2C%20multi%20display/4162.jpg)